CenterForDigitalHumanities/TPEN3/_posts/2026-05-04-tpen-prompts-tool.md

 - **Line Detection + Transcription** — detect and transcribe a fresh page end-to-end
 - **Line Detection + Column Grouping + Transcription** — the whole pipeline in one prompt

-Each template inlines the canvas IRI, image URL, page endpoint, image dimensions, and (when you authorize it) a TPEN auth token, so the assistant has everything it needs to work and write back to TPEN.
+Each template inlines the canvas IRI, image URL, page endpoint, image dimensions, and (when you authorize it) a TPEN auth token.
+The assistant has everything it needs to work and write back to TPEN.
 If the AI can make HTTP requests, it can `PUT` or `POST` results directly to TPEN Services.
-If it cannot, the prompt instructs it to emit a compact JSON payload that the splitscreen tool will expand and persist for you.
-Either way, you stay in control.
+If it cannot, the prompt instructs the LLM to emit a compact JSON payload.
+You can copy that JSON and bring it back to splitscreen tool to persist the data.

 ## Using it inside TPEN3

-The tool is designed to ride along inside the transcription workspace as a split-screen tool.
-When opened from inside a project at [app.t-pen.org](https://app.t-pen.org), TPEN3 hands the tool a fully hydrated context payload (project, page, canvas, current line) over `postMessage`, so prompt generation is instant — no extra network round-trips.
+The tool is designed for the transcription workspace as a split-screen tool.
+When opened from inside a project at [app.t-pen.org](https://app.t-pen.org), TPEN hands the tool a context-filled payload (project, page, canvas, current line) so prompt generation is instant.
+This prompt has all the context an LLM needs to do the work.

 Project leaders can register TPEN-Prompts as one of their project's tools.
 Once configured, contributors will see it alongside the other workspace tools and can launch it whenever they want an AI nudge.
 Step-by-step setup, the postMessage contract, the standalone URL-parameter mode, and an inventory of templates are all documented in the project README.

 > Read the setup guide: [TPEN-Prompts README on GitHub](https://github.com/CenterForDigitalHumanities/TPEN-Prompts#readme)

-## Try it standalone

-You don't need a TPEN project to kick the tires.
-Open [centerfordigitalhumanities.github.io/TPEN-Prompts](https://centerfordigitalhumanities.github.io/TPEN-Prompts/) directly, paste a project ID (and optionally a page ID), and the tool will fetch the context for you.
-It is a quick way to preview what a prompt looks like before you wire the tool into a project's workflow.

 ## A note on philosophy

 TPEN3 is built around portable, standards-based data — IIIF Manifests, Web Annotations, public APIs.
 TPEN-Prompts extends that ethos to the AI layer.
 Your transcription is yours, your model choice is yours, and the glue between them is a transparent prompt you can read, edit, and save.
-We think that is the right shape for AI assistance in scholarly transcription.
+We think this is a good model of AI assistance in scholarly transcription that includes human-in-the-loop principles.

-Give it a spin, file an issue, propose a template — the tool is small enough that contributions land quickly.

 - Tool: <https://centerfordigitalhumanities.github.io/TPEN-Prompts/>
 - Repo & docs: <https://github.com/CenterForDigitalHumanities/TPEN-Prompts>